apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-computer.md

 - Easy to develop a new algorithm.
 You just need to focus on a vertex only processing just like as in a single server, without worrying about message transfer and memory/storage management.

 ## 2 Get Started

+There are two ways to get HugeGraph-Computer:

+- Download the compiled tarball
+- Clone source code then compile and package

 ### 2.1 Run PageRank algorithm locally